Search Articles

 Whether you should take the lump sum payment depends on a number of factors, including your life expectancy, your spouse’s needs, and what you will do with the new money.
 Taking the lump-sum payment makes more sense if your life expectancy is shorter.
 In this case, the immediate cash infusion will be more beneficial than bigger monthly payments.
 However, if you are married and are the higher earner, you will want to consider your spouse’s needs.
 If you die, your spouse will receive spousal benefits equal to the monthly amount of your benefits.
 The higher your benefit, the more your spouse will receive.

 You also need to consider what you will do with the lump-sum payment.
 If you are paying off high-interest debt or investing in something with a good rate of return, the lump sum might be better than having the higher monthly payment.
-Learn more about Social Security.
+Learn more about Social Security in this series of articles.

 ...